gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

 ### 📍 Starter Symbol
 **Pattern:** *Process Identity*

 Leading emojis are what LLMs are known for.
-You look at an article containing a lot of leading emojis and immediately think: "generated!"
+You look at an article containing a lot of leading emojis and immediately think: "Generated!!"
 When the agent starts its message with an emoji, this symbol becomes a declaring header about the state of the process.
 It gives us feedback on where the agent is right now—and what it is doing.
 Also, when it's missing, you know there's something not quite right.
 Maybe the context has gotten too large, and the agent started forgetting things.
 This is a lot of valuable feedback you receive just for a single character.

 ### 🪃 Boomerang / SubTask
 **Pattern:** *Context engineering via delegation.*

 A SubTask is when the Agent starts its next context at a specific step in the process, often to reduce the size of the context window.
-Necessary information is passed through Persistent Memory.
+Necessary information is passed through Cross-Context Memory or prompt.
 Once completed, the SubTask summarizes its result and returns it to the initiator.

 ### ⛓️ Taskchain
 **Pattern:** *Link SubTasks together.*